PeronGH/k8s-metrics-poc/README.md

 kubectl delete -k k8s/
 ```

+> **Note:** You may see `Error from server (NotFound): error when deleting "k8s/": secrets "vector-sa-token" not found`.
+This is expected and harmless - the Secret is automatically cleaned up when the ServiceAccount is deleted.

 ## Optional: Grafana

 To visualize with Grafana, you can add the ClickHouse data source plugin: